-Recommendation for further environmental and social assessment and/or site specific environmental and social management plan: Yes/No If yes, please specify what assessments/plans would be required.
+Recommendation for further environmental and social assessment and/or site specific environmental and social management plan: Yes/No

+If yes, please specify what assessments/plans would be required.
 Mention some recommendation on E&S assessment ESMP

 Yes.
-ESMP is required & attached within Appendix-1.
+ESMP is required & attached within Appendix-01.

-Appendix: 01 Environmental and Social Management Plan (ESMP) of this sub-project (campspecific)
+Appendix - 01 Environmental and Social Management Plan (ESMP)